Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 - Take the two outermost corner points of the obstacle
 - For each point, draw a line moving away from you, representing the edge of the covered region.
-    - If the point is along your row or column, the cover line is orthogonally straight away from you.
+    - If the point is along your row or column, the cover line is non-diagonally straight away from you.
     - Otherwise, the cover line is a diagonal line pointing away from you.
 - The space between the lines is in the cover.